 The Eighties Galleries

-The eighties were interesting years for the USS William H. Bates.
+The eighties were interesting years for the USS WILLIAM H. BATES (SSN 680).
 By 1980 she was in refueling overhaul in Bremerton, Washington, where she gained the distinctive 'hood-scoop' that marked her as a special project boat and was her unique identifier during the first half of the decade.

 Returning to her home port of San Diego by late 1981, after a brief stop in Nanaimo, British Columbia, she embarked on a year of weekly ops and special testing of her pronounced protuberance and associated 'special' features.